NisseHermsenGW/sql-style-guide/README.md

 There are two exceptions:

-If you you need to join to a table more than once in the same query and need to distinguish each version of it, aliases are necessary.
+If you need to join to a table more than once in the same query and need to distinguish each version of it, aliases are necessary.

 Also, if you're working with long or ambiguous table names, it can be useful to alias them (but still use meaningful names):